bright/new-www/content/jobs/senior-backend-developer.md

 ## **about the role**

-We are looking for **an experienced Backend Developer who understands Java & Spring really well and who would like to take accountability for the code he/she writes and the impact it has on users, organizations, and society as a whole.** It involves adhering to ethical principles, best practices, and professional standards throughout the software development lifecycle.
+We are looking for **an experienced Backend Developer who understands Java/Kotlin really well and who would like to take accountability for the code he/she writes and the impact it has on users, organizations, and society as a whole.** It involves adhering to ethical principles, best practices, and professional standards throughout the software development lifecycle.

 The person who will join our team should possess **the ability to adapt and adjust to various situations, requirements, and technologies throughout the software development process.** We would also appreciate your capability of working in different environments, such as startups, large corporations, or remote teams.
 Each setting may have different processes and requirements, and adaptability is key.

 ## **what you will do**

 * enhance an existing backend application in Java
-* work on the payment module development
 * have a direct contact with business side and advise in their decision making process
 * improve internal web development processes
 * participate in software code reviews